mmbman/Katagiri/1982-11-24-Blue-Cliff-Record-Case-35.md

 > Manjusri asked Wu Cho, “Where have you just come from?”
 > Wu Cho said, “The South.”

 This is a very common question and answer.
-And Wu Cho said, “The South.”
 At that time, Buddhism was developing from the south of China.
-So very naturally maybe Wu Cho practiced in the south.
-That’s why he said, “The South.”
+So very naturally maybe Wu Cho practiced in the south, that’s why he said, “The South.”

 > Manjusri said, “How is the Buddhist Teaching being carried on in the South?”

-In other words, how do you take care of Buddhist teachings in the south.
+In other words, how do you take care of Buddhist teachings in the South?

 > Wu Cho said, “Monks of the Last Age have little regard for the rules of discipline.”

-The Last Age means the complicated, muddy world, muddy period of time, where there is lots of confusion.
-There is teaching there, but no experience of enlightenment.
-Counterfeit age is the period which there are teaching and practice but no enlightenment.
-In the authentic period or age, while Buddha was alive, or right after his death for 500 years or a thousand years, we call the Right Dharma Age.
-At that time, there are still the teaching and experience and also also enlightenment, awareness there.

-He says there is no a really great man of Buddhist monk there, but still there are some who obey Buddhist discipline in their lives.
+The Last Age means the complicated, muddy period of time in the world, where there is lots of confusion.
+There is teaching there, but no experience and no enlightenment.
+The Counterfeit Age is the period which there are teaching and practice but no enlightenment.
+The authentic period, while Buddha was alive, or after his death for five hundred years or a thousand years, we call the Right Dharma Age.
+At that time, there are still the teaching and experience and also enlightenment, awareness there.
+So here he says there is not a really great man of Buddhism there, but still there are some who obey Buddhist discipline in their lives.

 > Manjusri said, “How numerous are the congregations?”

+[He means] how big the organization is.

 > Wu Cho said, “Some three hundred, some five hundred.”

-In those days, monasteries were very popular, so there were many monks there.
+In those days monasteries were very popular, so there were many monks there.
 Some monasteries had three hundred, some five hundred, some monasteries had a thousand monks, two thousand monks.
-Baso Zen Master, ....
-Zen Masters Masters, it is said, had a thousand, sometimes two thousand.
+Baso Zen Master’s, Setcho Zen Master’s monastery, it is said, had a thousand, sometimes two thousand.
 They were really famous, popular Zen Masters.
-But on the other hand, some Zen Master has just four or five monks, and practices seriously.
-Temples were not ... very poor.
-But he also was one of the famous Zen Teachers there.
+But on the other hand, some Zen Master has just four or five monks and practices seriously.
+Temples were not fun; the rain was freezing, and they were very poor.
+But he also was one of the famous Zen Teachers.
 But generally speaking, particularly Rinzai Zen was very popular in those days.

-For instance, in the United States, in the West.
-Buddhism comes from the west in the united states, not in the middle, jump to the east, you know, skipping the midwest.
-Now ... midwest, even though you don’t like it. *[Laughter.]*
+For instance, in the United States, Buddhism started from the West and then jumped to the East, you know, skipping the Midwest.
+And now, little by little, it’s in the Midwest – even though you don’t like it. *[Laughter.]*

 > Wu Cho asked Manjusri, “How is it being carried on hereabouts?”